 |Gas Under Pressure||A gas or dissolved gas is being kept at pressure.
 This doesn’t mean the gas itself is dangerous, but even normally safe gases come with risks when pressurized|

 Discussion storyboards can be a great stimulus for discussion of all areas of science, including lab safety.
+It allows you to dispel any potential misconceptions students may have before they begin their practical work.
 For more information including different ways to use discussion storyboards in the classroom, check out the article on Science Discussion Storyboards.

 Additional lab safety advice can be found with OSHA (Occupational Safety and Health Administration), NSTA (National Science Teachers Association) or the ACS (American Chemical Society).
 Please be aware that health and safety rules, regulations, and good practice are constantly being updated and change regularly.